celalaygar/Simple-Chat-WebSocket-React-and-SpringBoot/README.md

+# Simple Chat Application
-# Simple Chat By Using Web Socket in React and SpringBoot
+Simple Chat Application By Using Web Socket in `React` and `SpringBoot`

 ## Available Scripts